defimak/myself/README.md

 # myself # myself # myself # myself # myself # myself
 # myself # myself # myself # myself # myself # myself

-myself is a key but some words are missing
+myself is a key but some words are missing myself is a key but some words are missing